 - 2nd half – 341 corners (56.3%).

-Over/Under corners betting
+Total or Over/Under corners betting

 This market refers to the total number of corner kicks taken during regular time.
 10.5 is the most common line.

 Handicap corners betting